Support the news

 Longy School of Music - All concerts and masterclasses are canceled for the duration of the spring semester.

-Rockport Music - The organization has decided to cancel all Shalin Liu Performance Center events starting today through the end of March.
+Rockport Music - The organization has decided to cancel all Shalin Liu Performance Center events starting today through May 4.

 New England Conservatory - As of March 9, the NEC has announced “temporarily suspending access to all NEC concerts for all visitors from outside our campus community.”
 Boston Baroque, which performs in NEC’s Jordan Hall, has postponed its March performances of Vivaldi’s “The Four Seasons” and “Gloria” and canceled its April opera productions of Handel’s “Ariodante.”